harrisshadmany/harrisshadmany.github.io/_posts/2021-07-23-Lecture_One.md

 print("Hello " + user_name)
 ```

-This is also a neat example of how Python does something different (in this case addition) depending on what the *type* of the data is.
+This is also a neat example of how Python does something different (in this case addition of strings) depending on what the *type* of the data is.

 So, let's review everything we learned so far about variables, types, and input/output.
 Write a program that takes in two numbers that a user inputs and then outputs the sum of the two numbers.